MinecraftTAS/LoTAS/CONTRIBUTING.md

 ### Eclipse
 Simply import the project using "Import -> Gradle Project"

-Copy the 'assets', 'META-INF' and 'lotas.mixin.json' Files in the 'versions/core/resources' Folder, to all subprojects, aka.
-1.10.2/build/preprocessed/res/ or
 Disable the FMLAT at in the common.gradle File temporarily

 You need to decompile Minecraft first, go into `tasks\` and run `SetupDecompWorkspace_and_AT.launch`.
 This can take up to 40 minutes... :(